Marijuana Convictions Eligible for Expungement (Record Clearance)

 The process is formally called a motion to Set Aside, and is governed by ORS 137.225.
 The eligibility requirements include the following: (1) the conviction must qualify for expungement, (2) the person must not have any other conviction of any other crime within the past 10 years, (3) the person must have fully complied with all requirements of the sentence, and (4) the person must not be facing any current charges.
 The process of expungement requires filing a motion with the court, submitting an affidavit demonstrating eligibility for expungement, submitting a set of fingerprints to enable a background check, and payment of fees to the court and the Oregon State Police.

 In addition to Manufacture of a Controlled Substance, Oregon Legislators have newly enabled expungement of other types of criminal convictions.

 Delivery of a Controlled Substance and Possession of a Controlled Substance now qualify in almost all situations when the substance is marijuana.
 Also, certain sex offenses now qualify for expungement in Oregon, where they did not qualify under previous law.
-Our office helps clients with expungements all the time.
+Our criminal law office helps clients with expungements all the time.
 We would be glad to analyze anyone’s eligibility for expungement.

 There are steps available to erase convictions that do not qualify for expungement, or reduce their impact.